Amos47/2400/Chapter 1.md

 Now we're getting somewhere.

 [[Interested?]](http://www.businessdictionary.com/definition/information.html)

 ### Entropy
-From another relatively old (1998) but still excellent piece (http://www.sveiby.com/articles/Information.html), we find an introduction to the concept of _entropy_.
+From another relatively old (1998) but still [excellent piece](http://www.sveiby.com/articles/Information.html), we find an introduction to the concept of _entropy_.

 “In the physical sciences the entropy associated with a situation is a measure of the degree of randomness.
 The second law of thermodynamics states that entropy always increases in the universe.
 High entropy equals high level of chaos.”

 Thus for decision making, entropy is the enemy.
 Entropy is _junk on the signal._ It thwarts our efforts to make sense of a data transmission  and to translate data into information.
 While entropy and chaos and superfluous data provide richness in terms of the volume of signal being sent, they are useless in the context of seeking pointed, surgical, targeted information to answer a specific question.

-But this (rather long and convoluted – too much so to make it an [Interested?] link) article also raises some crucial points.
+But this (rather dense – too much so to make it an [Interested?] link) article also raises some crucial points.
 Specifically that “The word information is derived from Latin _informare_ which means "give form to". […] Most people tend to think of information as disjointed little bundles of 'facts'.
-In the Oxford definition of the word it is connected both to knowledge and communication. […] The way the word information is used can refer to both "facts" in themselves and the transmission of the facts.”
+In the Oxford definition of the word it is connected both to knowledge and communication. […] The way the word information is used can refer to both 'facts' in themselves and the transmission of the facts.”

+The author continues.

-####Information according to Cybernetics
+"Information according to Cybernetics

 The double notions of information as both facts and communication are also inherent in one of the foundations of information theory: cybernetics introduced by Norbert Wiener (1948).
 The cybernetic theory was derived from the new findings in the 1930s and 1940s regarding the role of bioelectric signals in biological systems, including the human being.
-The full title was: “Cybernetics or Control and Communication in the Animal and the Machine”.
+The full title was: 'Cybernetics or Control and Communication in the Animal and the Machine'.
 Cybernetics was thus attached to biology from the beginning.

 Wiener introduces the concepts, amount of information, entropy, feedback and background noise as essential characteristics of how the human brain functions. [...]